oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 =================================

-To make highly available applications, use the latest versions of Oracle Client and Database.
-Also use the latest node-oracledb driver.
-These have improved APIs and improved implementations to make connections efficient and available.
-In addition, features like :ref:`Connection Pool Pinging <connpoolpinging>`, :ref:`Fast Application Notification (FAN) <connectionfan>`, :ref:`Application Continuity <appcontinuity>`, and `Oracle Net Services <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=NETRF>`__ settings can all help high availability, often without the application being aware of any issue.
+To make highly available applications, use the latest versions of Oracle node-oracledb and Oracle Database.
+If you are using node-oracledb Thick mode, then also use the latest Oracle Client libraries which have improved implementations to make connections efficient and available.
+In addition, features like :ref:`Connection Pool Pinging <connpoolpinging>`, :ref:`Fast Application Notification (FAN) <connectionfan>`, :ref:`Application Continuity
+<appcontinuity>`, and `Oracle Net Services
+<https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=NETRF>`__ settings
+can all help high availability, often without the application being aware of any issue.
+Some of these features are only supported in node-oracledb :ref:`Thick <enablingthick>` mode.

 For application high availability, use a :ref:`connection pool <connpooling>`.
 Pools provide immediately available connections.